tropiano/sandrina/README.md

 ## directory hierarchy

-The following is the dircetory schema of the project:
+The following is the directory schema of the project:

 ```
    datasets/      json_datasets/ notebooks/     src/
 ```

 In the `dataset/` directory the original csv files are stored.
-The idea is to store here also future new and uodated datasets.
+The idea is to store here also future new and updated datasets.

 The `src/` directory contains the source codes for initial cleanup of csv files, the import on a database engine, and the analysis.